Skip to the content.

 Running ORA with clusterProfiler

-To run ORA analysis we need a background dataset and a query dataset.
-In our case, we will use all the sites in our analysis as a background and significantly upregulated sites in cKO vs WT as a query set for the hypergeometric test.
+We need a background set of genes and a query set of genes to run over-representation analysis.
+In our case, we will use the gene annotations from all the sites in our analysis as our background, and the significantly up-regulated sites in cKO vs WT as a query set for the hypergeometric test.

 annot_res_all_df <- as.data.frame(annot_res_all)

-background_set <- as.character(annot_res_all_df$geneID)
+background_set <- as.character(annot_res_all_df$geneId)

 sigUp <- dplyr::filter(annot_res_all_df, FDR < 0.05, Fold > 0)